andycroll/andycroll.com/_posts/2017/2017-11-26-choose-uuids-for-model-ids-in-rails.md

 ---
-title: 'Choose UUIDs for model ids in Rails'
+title: 'Choose UUIDs for model IDs in Rails'
 description: 'A little more complexity, a little more security'
 layout: article
 category: ruby